jm-spencer/pathtracking/README.md

 # Navigating This Repository

 ### [code](./code)
-The workspace for the code which runs on the robot.
+The workspace for the code that runs on the robot.
 Written in C++ with the [PROS Kernel](https://github.com/purduesigbots/pros).

 ### [scripts](./scripts)
 Contains the scripts for data processing that happens off of the robot, such as turning the data into images.
 Written in Python.